ligato/docs/docs/plugins/vpp-plugins.md

 ### IP Redirect

-IP redirect enables traffic that arrives on an interface, and matching a given IP protocol, to be punted (redirect) to a transmit (TX) interface and next_hop IP address.
-The IP protocol can be IPv4 or IPv6.
-The IP protocol, TX, and next_hop fields are defined in the ip redirect proto.
-Optionally, the received interface (RX) interface can be used to redirect traffic only received on that interface.
+The IP redirect function inspects inbound packets received on an interface.
+If the packets match a configured IP address, the function redirects those packets to a configured outbound transmit (tx) interface and next_hop IP address.

+Optionally, you can configure the receive interface (rx) as a match criteria for redirecting packets.
+Note this applies only to packets received on that interface.

 **References:**

 - [VPP IP redirect proto][punt-proto]
 - [VPP IP redirect model][punt-model]

-IP redirect is defined as the `IpRedirect` object in the proto.
-The L3 protocol is defined as a `string` value that is transformed to numeric in the VPP binary API call.

-If L3 protocol is set to `ALL`, the respective API is called for IPv4 and IPv6 separately.
+The punt proto defines the `IPRedirect` object.
+The fields include the L3 protocol, optional rx interface, tx interface and next_hop IP address.

 ---